rdz-oss/BattyBirdNET-Pi/README.md

 </p>

 ### Install
-* Install Raspbian OS 64 bit lite on the sd card. **Use the legacy version (Bullseye based)**.
+* Install Raspbian OS 64 bit lite on the sd card (currently Bookworm based).
 Set a system user, name and configure your WIFI.
 If you have not done this before, you can follow the instructions for installing BirdNET-Pi to the point of flashing the sd card with the operating system ([see here](./README-BirdNET-Pi.md)).
 * After that you will log in to the RasPi with your username and password via ssh (it should be in your wireless LAN after booting)
 * You call the install script from this repository (i.e.. this is where you deviate from the instructions found for BirdNET-Pi)